ml5js/ml5-friendly-intro-to-ml/README.md

 + What is the relationship between ml5 and tensorflow.js?
 + Why machine learning in the browser is possible? and why is this amazing?
 + Why machine learning in the browser is important also for democratizing machine learning?
-+ Why we need to be able to “poke” at machine learning as creatives - to see how the implications of “state of the art” impact people differently (e.g. face-api expressions? https://joeyklee.github.io/face-api-expressions-demo/webcam/ - notice that it is hard to make certain expressions!)? <!-- TODO -->
++ Why we need to be able to “poke” at machine learning as creatives - to see how the implications of “state of the art” impact people differently?

-## The AI/ML universe:
+## The AI/ML universe

 > AI/ML isn't just about advancements in technology, it is about a broader universe of things that are coming together (or diverging).
 These include changes (or lackthereof) in governance, cultural and social interactions with, awareness of, and attitudes, and feelings towards these new technologies, the development of new tools and communities around and against AI/ML, expansion of AI/ML education, and use of AI/ML in art and design or other domains outside "traditional AI/ML" spaces (e.g. engineering and computer science).
 >